 Communications interns design websites, plan marketing campaigns, organize publicity events, write press releases, or develop and implement communications strategies.

-Education interns assist local educators in primary and secondary schools and other institutions to promote learning in the classroom and in the local community.
+Education interns in Australia assist local educators in primary schools to promote learning in the classroom.

 Event Management interns work with professional coordinators to plan and manage events ranging from weddings and celebrations to festivals, conferences, concerts, and exhibitions.